Cumulocity-IoT/cumulocity-microservice-service-request-mgmt/README.md

 This microservice and the UI plugin [cumulocity-service-request-plugin](https://github.com/SoftwareAG/cumulocity-service-request-plugin) can be seen as adapter for FSM or ITS.
 The service request object is the glue or bridge for both systems.

+Which device IoT data is need for the smart field service use case is differs a lot and must be implemented in the FSM connector.
+Some device IoT data will play an important part:

+1. Current Device location (geo location and address) -> Important for FSM: service object, route planning etc.
+2. Alarm data (current alarms) -> Important for FSM: service request, dispatching and scheduling based on severity etc.
+3. Device master data -> Important for FSM: What firmware or software is currently running on the device, legacy devices have often not the option to be updated remotely.
+If a service activity is planned additional actions can be combined like software/firmware updates.
+4. Measurement data -> Important for FSM: Last measurements give the service technician last status of device before service request was created.
+To get more detailed information before the service activity is starting.

 # API and Domain Model

 This microservice provides a domain specific API & Model for service request.